Why are People So Mean?

 Our propensity to assign others into identifiable groups of ‘thems’ ignores the individual.
 We need to reach beyond bias labels.
 I shudder when I hear faulty labeling, projecting broad characterizations based on race, religion, or political party.
 Unscrupulous politicians utilize our human propensity to fear others.
 They depict the “democrats” or “republicans” as a collection of deplorable others, magnifying the outliers of the group, painting a fearsome collective unity rather than a diverse group of individuals with differing opinions.
 We shouldn’t extract the absolute worst from any group and project it on every individuals that we haphazardly assign to that group.

-This practice of mental shortcuts exposes laziness of mind and stupidity of judgement—and, by the way, rationalizes our meanness.
+This practice of mental heuristic shortcuts exposes laziness of mind and stupidity of judgement—and, by the way, rationalizes our meanness.

 Of course, being mean to meanies isn’t the cure.
 It just perpetuates the problem.
 The nastiness of people, like the woman at Delores Park, stem from a complex intertwining of many conditions, mental illness being one of them (a closer examination of this ‘Karen’ video suggests mental illness).